nishanths/albumday/ATTRIBUTIONS.md

+## Icons

-Birthday by Flatart from the Noun Project
+* Birthday by Flatart from the Noun Project